boiding/book/src/server.md

 Each team will run a server that will determine how their flock behaves.
 This is the _brain server_.

-The workshop server will periodically send every teams brain server a request.
+The workshop server will periodically send every team's brain server a request.
 In this request the brain server will find a representation of their flock.
-The response that the brain server will give it the intent of each boid.
+The response that the brain server will give is the intent of each boid.
 I.e. given this situation, what would each of your boids in your flock do.

 You can find more details in the following chapters.